-Expert Raises Concerns Over Increase in Fake, Expired Drugs
+Expert Raises Concerns over Increase in Fake, Expired Drugs

 Kuni Tyessi

-Dr. Biodun Ogungbo, an Abuja-based medical expert, has raised concerns over the quality and efficacy of drugs being sold in patent medicine stores, saying that not less than 40 per cent of them are either fake or expired, thus unfit for consumption.
+An Abuja-based medical expert has raised concerns over the quality and efficacy of drugs being sold in patent medicine stores, saying that no less than 40 per cent of them are either fake or expired, and unfit for consumption.

-The neurosurgeon, had in a statement said what is needed to curb its escalation is proper information and enlightenment, as well as proper health education of the general public to the serious dangers patronising such medicines can pose.
+The neurosurgeon, Dr. Biodun Ogungbo, had in a statement said that what is needed to curb its escalation is proper information and enlightenment, as well as proper health education of the general public to the serious dangers patronising of such medicines can pose.

 In the statement titled, “The Havoc of ‘Chemists and Patent’ Medicine Stores”,

-Ogungbo stated that it was unfortunate that the potency and efficacy of drugs sold at patent medicine stores can no longer be guaranteed.
+Ogungbo stated that it was unfortunate that the potency and efficacy of drugs sold at patent medicine stores could no longer be guaranteed.

 “Health is wealth; the eventual cost of managing the complications of diseases ‘bought’ from these patent medicine stores outweigh the cost of proper treatment in recognised hospitals and accredited health care facilities.